SeldonIO/seldon-core/docs-gb/scaling/hpa-setup.md

 Update the `metricsQuery` in the prometheus-adapter ConfigMap to match any query changes you have made during tests.

-A list of all the Prometheus metrics exposed by Seldon Core 2 in relation to Models, Servers and Pipelines is available [here](../metrics/operational.md), and those may be used when customizing the configuration.
+A list of all the Prometheus metrics exposed by Seldon Core 2 in relation to Models, Servers and Pipelines is available [here](../operational-monitoring/operational.md), and those may be used when customizing the configuration.

-### Customizing prometheus-adapter rule definitions
+## Customizing prometheus-adapter rule definitions

 The rule definition can be broken down in four parts:

+### Discovery

-1. **Discovery** (the `seriesQuery` and `seriesFilters` keys) controls what Prometheus metrics are considered for exposure via the k8s custom metrics API.
+**Discovery** (the `seriesQuery` and `seriesFilters` keys) controls what Prometheus metrics are considered for exposure via the k8s custom metrics API.

   As an alternative to the example above, all the Seldon Prometheus metrics of the form `seldon_model.*_total` could be considered, followed by excluding metrics pre-aggregated across all models (`.*_aggregate_.*`) as well as the cummulative infer time per model (`.*_seconds_total`):